So You’ve Got A Bad Blister On Your Foot

 These items are single-use (don’t use them twice and definitely don’t let anybody else use them after you).
 And they need to be disposed of appropriately.
 That means into a sharps container, not into the bin or general waste.

 Me, I prefer the scalpel blades.
 They put a decent-sized hole in the blister roof to reduce the likelihood of it closing and filling up again.
 It’s what most race medics use when treating blisters at running and hiking events.
-Take a look at this video.
+You can see more blister lancing videos here.

 Rebecca is an Australian podiatrist with over 20 years experience.
 She has spent a lifetime dealing with her own blister prone feet in her sporting and everyday life.
 Rebecca specialises in helping athletes and sports medicine professionals figure out how to manage foot blisters with ease.
 And for kicks, she enjoys providing blister care at multiday ultramarathon events.